bluesign/flow-cli/docs/sign-transaction.md

 - Flag: `--from-remote-url`
 - Default: false

-Specify when argument is a fully qualified url to transaction RLP.
+Specify this flag when argument is a fully qualified url to transaction RLP.
 After signing the result is posted to the remote url.
+Note: Using this flag will cause ignoring --yes.
+This will force the user to view the transaction.
 ### Include Fields

 - Flag: `--include`